KhronosGroup/Vulkan-ValidationLayers/CONTRIBUTING.md

 * [How to setup tests to run](./tests) and [overview for creating tests](docs/creating_tests.md).

+`TIP`: It's ideal to test your changes in a fork and let Github Actions verify your changes before making a PR.

 #### **Special Considerations for Validation Layers**
 * **Validation Checks:**  Validation checks are carried out by the Khronos Validation layer.
 The CoreChecks validation object